Web for Pentester

 Example 3

-You notified the developer about your bypass. they have added more filtering, which now seems to prevent your previous payload.
+You notified the developer about your bypass and they have added more filtering, which now seems to prevent your previous payload.
 However, their are making a terrible mistake in their code (which was also present in the previous code)...

 If you keep playing around, you will realise that if you use Pentest<script>erLab for payload, you will see PentesterLab in the page.
 You can probably use that to get <script> in the page, and your alert box to pop up.